Common Questions

 Can I use Zoom?

 If your case is in Monroe or Northampton County, yes.
 If your case is in Lehigh County, probably not.
 Unless you live over 90 miles away from the Lehigh County Courthouse, you must attend a class in person.
 The court makes the rules and we cannot offer exceptions for anyone for any other reason.
 If you want permission to attend Zoom for any other reason other than living over 90 miles away from the Lehigh County Courthouse, you must file a petition with the court.
+Please send us an email with your name, docket number, and the address you have on file with the court so we can verify you are eligible to attend via Zoom before you complete the registration form.

 Is there a way to waive the fee for the COPE class?